flowdev/present-go-job/PITCHME.md

 ## How to Land a Good Go Job
 ### or what to watch out for so your new team member won't break the service

+Note:
+- Who is looking for job?
+- Who is hiring?
+- Leaning more towards looking for a job

 ---

 ## What is Go used for?